brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 <code-example header="src/app/app.module.ts (checkout route)" path="getting-started/src/app/app.module.ts" linenums="false" region="checkout-route">
 </code-example>

-The route is registered, so you can type the URL in manually.
+The checkout page route is registered, so you can type the URL in manually.
 To access the checkout route easily, add a `routerLink` to the `TopBarComponent` template.

 <code-example header="src/app/top-bar/top-bar.component.html (checkout link)" path="getting-started/src/app/top-bar/top-bar.component.html" linenums="false" region="checkout-link">
 </code-example>

-When the user fills out the form and submits the button, the customer data is logged to the browser console.
+After the user adds items to the cart, fills out the form, and submits the button, the customer data is logged to the browser console.
 Your shopping cart is now accessing data from the internet and allowing users to checkout.

 ## Review and next steps